ibm-cloud-docs/discovery/using.md

 ## Document similarity
 {: #doc-similarity}

-A document similarity query will find other documents similar to the currently viewed document, for example, a call center operator could be viewing the manuals for a product and use document similarity to find other documents with similar characteristics.
+A document similarity query finds other documents similar to the currently viewed document, for example, a call center operator could be viewing the manuals for a product and use document similarity to find other documents with similar characteristics.
 You can query for similar documents by `similar.document_ids`, and can optionally refine the similarity by specifying additional `similar.fields`.

 Document similarity is determined by extracting the 25 most relevant terms from the original document and then searching for documents with similar relevant terms.

-Example query by `similar.document_ids` (there should be no space after the comma if specifying multiple `similar.document_ids`):
+Example query by `similar.document_ids` (do not insert a space after the comma if specifying multiple `similar.document_ids`):

 `curl -u "apikey":"{apikey_value}" "{url}/v1/environments/{environment_id}/collections/{collection_id}/query?version=2019-04-30&similar.document_ids=4107b6f1-5d3f-4bea-bbcf-fb05bbf960b1,6057k6d1-7d7k-6aeh-cfbb-kj98ssf786c2"`